Lime Ridge Mall: History

+In late 2025, it was announced that Walmart Canada would be opening a store in Lime Ridge Mall in 2027.
+The new store is expected to make Walmart a new anchor tenant, replacing Sears.

 Lime Ridge Terminal

 The Hamilton Street Railway bus terminal is located on the west side of the mall at Upper Wentworth Street.
 A total of four routes and two shuttles loop or pass through this terminal.